Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 Surgical method

-Removal of a wart by excision is currently not used very often.
+Removing warts by excision is currently not used very often.

 Cryodestruction

-Removal by current (electrocoagulation)
+Removal by electric current (electrocoagulation)

-Small formations are removed by electrocoagulation
+Small formations are removed using electrocoagulation

-Laser application
+Laser Application

-Laser wart removal is used in most cases.
+Laser wart removal is used in most cases

-radio wave removal
+Radio wave removal

-Removal of warts using radio waves - a new word in dermatology
+Removing warts using radio waves - a new word in dermatology

 Features of therapy in children and pregnant women